The Importance of Due Diligence | Gunner Joyce, Attorney at Law

-Buying property can be a gamble for purchasers that rush to the closing table as quickly as possible.
+Buying property in Oklahoma can be a gamble for purchasers that rush to the closing table as quickly as possible.
 However, if a buyer allocates adequate time to investigate the property, that buyer is able to mitigate the potential for risk, become more familiar with the entitlements of the property, and make an educated decision as to whether the property is worth the negotiated purchase price.
 Below is a list of items that should be carefully reviewed before a buyer becomes contractually obligated to proceed to closing:

 1. Title Review